Kaizen is about changing the way things are. If you assume that things are all right the way they are, you can’t do kaizen. So change something!

 - Do not allow criticism or debate

 Create Improvement Backlog Items

-In this way, problem-solving is routine and systematic at both the program and VS levels, and team members, program stakeholders, and value stream stakeholders can be assured that the value stream is solidly on its journey of relentless improvement.
+In this way, problem-solving is routine and systematic at both the program and large solution levels, and team members, program stakeholders, and value stream stakeholders can be assured that the value stream is solidly on its journey of relentless improvement.

-Inspect and Adapt at the Value Stream Level
+Inspect and Adapt at the Large Solution Level